 Students who have chosen an academic major also should check with their colleges and academic departments to find out what other scholarships are available and how they can apply.
 Incoming engineering majors may be eligible for the Engineering Excellence Scholarship.

-Additionally, LU offers scholarships through the Southeast Texas Legends Scholarship Program and through the LU Honors Program.
-The Southeast Texas Legends Scholarship application may be downloaded from this page.
+Additionally, LU offers scholarships through the Southeast Texas Legends Scholarship Program and through the Lamar Honors Program.
+Incoming freshmen may download the Southeast Texas Legends Scholarship application from this page.
+The deadline for receipt of the completed Southeast Texas Legends Scholarship application packet is April 1.
 Incoming freshmen who apply for the Honors Program will automatically be considered for honors scholarships.
 Continuing honors students and transfers will find information on applying for honors scholarships on the Honors Program link.

 Other Scholarships Opportunities

-Many groups and organizations other than the university offer competitive scholarships as well.
-Incoming freshmen should check with their high school counselors for information on scholarship opportunities.
+Many groups and organizations other than the university also offer competitive scholarships.
+Students are encouraged to research other scholarship opportunities.